orbeon/orbeon-forms-doc/form-runner/component/image.md

 ## What it does

 The `fr:image` component shows an image.
 Unlike [fr:image-attachment](image-attachment.md), `fr:image` doesn't have an associated upload control and cannot be changed by the end-user of a form.

-In addition, when in the Form Runner context, `fr:image` retrieves the resource while passing the `Orbeon-Form-Definition-Version` HTTP header when available.

-*NOTE: Prior to Orbeon Forms 2016.1, a plain `xf:output` was produced by Form Builder to achieve similar, but less explicit, behavior.*

 ## Basic usage